lambda-music/lambda-music/workspace/pulsar/readme-procs-api.md

     (tap-tempo|tapt)::void

 ### DESCRIPTION ###
 has the same effect with pressing the tap-tempo button on the main screen.
+(Tue, 07 Jan 2020 01:19:46 +0900) Note : this description is obsolete.
+The tap-tempo
-The tap-tempo button is a button to change the current tempo.
+button is a button to change the current tempo.
 The button is supposed to be pressed repeatedly to tell the system how fast the sequencer should play the current music.
 The sequencer calculates the average of durations between the pressing the button, and apply the value as the current tempo on the sequencer system.
 See (help set-tempo).In case the current sequencer system has not established any connection to the JACK, it throws an exception.